How much is my discrimination claim worth? Calculating ‘injury to feelings’

 The short answer is it is a matter for the court to decide based on how serious the discrimination was and the extent of its impact upon the individual.

 However, guidelines have been set out in caselaw and subsequent regulations.
 In a case called Vento back in 2003, the Court of Appeal set out some guideline bands for what it saw as 3 different categories of seriousness.
-These have since been updated in the case of Da’Bell in 2009 and more recently (from 6 April 2020) in guidance issued by the Employment Tribunal.
+These have since been updated in the case of Da’Bell in 2009 and more recently (from 6 April 2021) in guidance issued by the Employment Tribunal.
+They are:

 - The lower band.
-This covers one-off, less serious cases of discrimination such a single discriminatory slur or insult, and attracts awards of between £900 and £9,000;
+This covers one-off, less serious cases of discrimination such a a single discriminatory slur or insult, and attracts awards of between £900 and £9,100;

 If you believe you have been the victim of discrimination, discriminatory harassment, or victimisation for speaking out about it, please contact our specialist housing discrimination solicitors who would be happy to assist you.
-Call now 0808 231 6369 or request a call back online.
+Call now 0808 271 9413.